Full-Stack-93/alx-system_engineering-devops-2/0x03-shell_variables_expansions/README.md

 Task 4: Create a script that lists environment variables - printenv

 Task 5: Create a script that lists all local variables and environment variables, and functions - set

+Task 6: Create a script that creates a new local variable.
+Name: BEST
+Value: School - BEST="School"